trustoverip/tswg-acdc-specification/spec/spec.md

 Suppose that the Discloser has been given the shared secret salt from which the value of the blind, UUID, `u` field was generated.
 The Discloser can then download the published transaction event to get the sequence number, `s` field value.
 With that value and the shared secret salt, the Discloser can regenerate the blind UUID, `u` field value.
 The discloser also knows the real ACDC that will be used for this Registry.
 Consequently, it knows that the value of the ACDC, SAID, `d` field must be either the empty string placeholder or the real ACDC SAID.
 The Discloser can now compute the SAID, `d` field value of the expanded attribute block for either the empty placeholder values of `cd` and `ts` fields or with the real ACDC SAID for the `cd` field and one of the two possible state values, namely, `issued` or `revoked` for the `ts` field.
 This gives three possibilities.
 The Discloser tries each one until it finds the one that matches the published transaction event attribute, `a` field value.
 The Discloser can then verify if the published value is still a placeholder or the real initial state.

-Sometime later, for real ACDC indicated by its top-level SAID, `d` field value `EGM9u2Edk-PLMZ1H4zpq06UecHwzy-K9FpNoRxCJp2wI` issues an ACDC with SAID, `d` field value, `ELMZ1H4zpq06UecHwzy-K9FpNoRxCJp2wIGM9u2Edk-P`.
+Sometime later, the real ACDC is issued as indicated by its SAID, `d` field value, `ELMZ1H4zpq06UecHwzy-K9FpNoRxCJp2wIGM9u2Edk-P`.
 The value of the Issuer, `i` field of that ACDC will be the Issuer AID.
 The value of the registry SAID, `rd` field of that ACDC will be the registry SAID given by the value of the SAID, `d` field in the registry inception, `dip` event.

 Suppose the associated Update event occurs at sequence number 5.
 The published transaction event is as follows: